 In strip club extortion case, brother of ex-Harvey Mayor Eric Kellogg found guilty

-Rommell Kellogg was accused of collecting payments from Arnie’s Idle Hour in Harvey in exchange for the city not closing the club, where prostitution flourished, prosecutors said.
+Rommell Kellogg was convicted of collecting payments from Arnie’s Idle Hour in Harvey in exchange for the city not closing the club, where prostitution flourished.

 A federal jury has convicted a brother of former Harvey Mayor Eric Kellogg of extortion.

-Rommell Kellogg was accused of collecting bribes from Arnie’s Idle Hour in order to keep officials in the south suburb from closing the strip club.
-He was found guilty Monday after a trial that began Dec.
-4.
+Rommell Kellogg was found guilty Monday of charges that accused him of collecting bribes from the since-closed Arnie’s Idle Hour in exchange for keeping keep officials in the south suburb from closing the strip club.

 His cousin Corey Johnson pleaded guilty last month to acting as a bag man.
 He was accused of accepting bribes from the manager of the club, who was a federal informant.